A Roleplaying FC on Mateus.

 We're always keen to have more friends for our adventures.
 You don't need to be in the FC to join us in RP.We have an use a small Discord server as a form of communication.

 This server is given out by us and is not openly linked.
-So don't be shy and reach out, you never know unless you take that first step!
+So don't be shy and reach out!

 There will be an IC introductory period.

 We want people who we know will stick around and join us on our fun, in RP, and on our expeditions.
-We'd like to get a feel for your character to see if they'll be a good fit.
 Before we invite you to the discord, we'd like to RP with you a bit and get to know your character.
 Why do they want to join us?
 What motivates them?
 What's their personality like?

 Questions--